agilebits/onepassword-app-extension/README.md

 * [Send us an icon](mailto:support+appex@agilebits.com) to use for our Rich Icon service so the user can see your lovely icon while creating new items.
 * Use the icons provided in the `1Password.xcassets` asset catalog so users are familiar with what it will do.
 Contact us if you'd like additional sizes or have other special requirements.
 * Enable users to set 1Password as their default browser for external web links.
 * On your registration page, pre-validate fields before calling 1Password.
-For example, display a message if the username is not available so the user can fix it before activating 1Password.
+For example, display a message if the username is not available so the user can fix it before calling the 1Password extension.

 ## References